Musk threatens to walk away from Twitter deal

 A message was left early Monday seeking comment from Twitter.

-The lawyers say in the letter that Twitter has offered only to provide details about the company’s testing methods.
+The lawyers say in the letter that Twitter has offered only to provide details about the company’s methods for determining the number of accounts.
 But they contend that’s “tantamount to refusing Mr. Musk’s data requests.”
-Musk wants data so he can do his own verification of what he says are Twitter’s lax methodologies.
+Musk wants underlying data so he can do his own verification of what he says are Twitter’s lax methodologies.

 The lawyers say that based on Twitter’s latest correspondence, Musk believes the company is resisting and thwarting his information rights under the April merger agreement.